 "I had a root canal today and have been dreading what would occur during and after the procedure.
 Dr Solomon and his team walked me through the steps and made feel comfortable throughout.A few jokes and magic tricks relaxed me even more.
 If I could give 5 plus stars I would :)"- K.R. / Google / Mar 08, 2019

 Dental crowns may be needed or wanted in a variety of situations.
 They can be used to protect a weakened tooth from breaking more, or they can even hold parts of a tooth together that have already cracked.
 Crowns can be used to fix a tooth that is already broken or extremely worn down.
-They can serve as a covering and support for a tooth that already has large fillings, but is still decaying.
+They can serve as a covering and support for a tooth that already has large fillings but is still decaying.
 Crowns can be used to hold dental bridges in place, or cover misshapen or very discolored teeth.
 Crowns can cover implants or simply be utilized for cosmetic reasons.
-Ceramic and porcelain crowns typically give you the benefit of a better match in color than other types of crowns, and work better for people with metal allergies, which can be an issue with crowns containing metal.
+Ceramic and porcelain crowns typically give you the benefit of a better match in color than other types of crowns and work better for people with metal allergies, which can be an issue with crowns containing metal.

 What To Expect

 Dental crowns are needed when the filling is too big for the tooth to hold, you’re coming off a root canal, or a combination of the two.
 Regardless, the first step involves the utilization of a local anesthetic to make sure your tooth and surrounding tissue are both numb.
-If you have just had a root canal procedure, anesthetic will still be used.
+If you have just had a root canal procedure, an anesthetic will still be used.
 Impressions will be taken of your tooth so that our lab can create your crown.
 With our crowns, the precise shade of your surrounding teeth will be matched as well.
 From there, the tooth will be prepared, final impressions will be made, and a temporary crown will be provided until the porcelain or ceramic crown can be cemented into place.

 Congratulations on your new crown!
-We know that it’s not the most pleasant process, but after it’s situated, it will withstand the day-to-day pressures a tooth must deal with like biting, chewing and grinding.
+We know that it’s not the most pleasant process, but after it’s situated, it will withstand the day-to-day pressures a tooth must deal with, like biting, chewing, and grinding.
 Of course, that doesn’t mean it’s indestructible, but it should give you years of reliable service.
 Once the bite has been aligned properly and the excess cement has been cleaned, you will receive very specific post-procedure instructions for how to best care for your new crown.
 It is vital to follow these instructions carefully, especially regarding what to eat and not eat.
 If you notice anything out of the ordinary, let us know so we can address it.

 Plan Your Procedure